Flash™ (swf) Preview

 NOTE: Texas residents will have state sales tax of 8.25% added at check-out

-After payment you will receive an e-mail with the web page link and password to download your tutorial zip file.
+After payment you will receive an e-mail with a link to download your tutorial zip file.

-*Flash format (.swf) files have full interactivity (start, stop, search forward/back) and scenes are linked.
+*Flash (.swf) format files have fully interactive control buttons (start, stop, search forward/back) and scenes are linked and play automatically using the Flash plug-in player, free from Adobe.

-***Quicktime files (.mov) do not have interactivity and scenes are not linked, but the Quicktime player allows foward/back search within a scene.
+***Quicktime (.mov) format scenes do not have interactive control buttons and do not link between scenes, but the Quicktime player allows foward/back search within a scene.

 This animation uses the grasshopper leg muscle as a model to illustrate the structure and contraction of striated muscles from the tissue to the molecular levels in invertebrate animals.
 It shows how the band pattern of sarcomeres reflects their actin-myosin arrangement, and how the biochemical interactions of actin and myosin result in sliding filaments for muscle contraction.

 This animation was developed for educators interested in teaching this topic from an invertebrate perspective.
-Since the structures and contraction mechanisms for striated muscles are identical in both vertebrates and invertebrates, all scenes for this animation and for the human bicep muscle animation are identical, except for use of the grasshopper leg-muscle model in scene 2.
+Since the structures and contraction mechanisms for striated muscles are identical in both vertebrates and invertebrates, all scenes for this animation and for the human bicep muscle animation are identical, except for use of the grasshopper leg-muscle model in scene 2 and the innervation in scene 5.

 To purchase with an institutional purchase order see: